malaysia-ai/jupyter-gpu/ray/README.md

 - tested random crashed on workers.
 - tested random crashed on master.

-### Ray storage sucks
+### Ray storage is not straight forward as I think

-If you used to HuggingFace Trainer interface, loading checkpoint is very easy, I mean, it just checkpoints, but in Ray, even you setup distributed storage, loading checkpoint is straight sucks for HuggingFace, https://docs.ray.io/en/latest/train/user-guides/checkpoints.html#train-distributed-checkpointing
+If you used to HuggingFace Trainer interface, loading checkpoint is very easy, I mean, it just checkpoints, but in Ray, even you setup distributed storage, loading checkpoint is straight hard for HuggingFace, https://docs.ray.io/en/latest/train/user-guides/checkpoints.html#train-distributed-checkpointing

 So to solve this problem, we use ReadWriteMany disk, so all locals can access the same directory.